soumimaiti/smaiti2.github.io/_pages/cv.md

 Education
 ======
-* B.Tech. in Computer Science, 2012
+* Ph.D in Computer Science, The Graduate Center,CUNY, 2021
 * M.Phil. in Computer Science, The Graduate Center,CUNY, 2019
-* Ph.D in Computer Science, The Graduate Center,CUNY, 2021
+* B.Tech. in Computer Science, Indian Institute of Engineering, Science and Technology, Shibpur, 2012

 Work experience
 ======